 What is a Wrongful Death?

 Wrongful death is the death of a human being that happened as a result of some conduct that is not acceptable under the law.
 Each state has its own wrongful death law or statute.
 We can look to the state statute in the applicable state to see how it defines wrongful death.
 For example, if your family member was killed in a car accident in Philadelphia, the Pennsylvania wrongful death law will presumably apply.
 Or if your loved one died due to a surgical mistake committed in Delaware, the Delaware Wrongful Death Act will be the law that determines whether the death was wrongful.
 Generally, to be considered a wrongful death, death will be the result of the negligent, careless, or reckless conduct of another person.
 Death could also be wrongful if it is the result of an incident where the law imposes strict liability.
 For example, in a case where a person is killed by a dog in a state where dog owners are strictly liable for all damages caused by their dog, the person’s death could be wrongful by operation of law.

 Incidents that Result in Wrongful Death

-Another frequent cause of death in wrongful death cases is medical / surgical mistakes.
-These medical negligence wrongful death cases often involve failure to diagnose a condition that results in the death of the patient, completion of an unnecessary surgery, performance of a surgery in a negligent manner, or an infection that was not properly treated and resulted in the patient’s death.
-Another error that somewhat frequently results in patient deaths each year is pharmacists’ errors.
+Another frequent cause of death in wrongful death cases is medical/surgical mistakes.
+These medical negligence wrongful death cases often involve failure to diagnose a condition that results in the death of the patient, completion of unnecessary surgery, the performance of surgery in a negligent manner, or an infection that was not properly treated and resulted in the patient’s death.
+Another error that somewhat frequently results in patient death each year is pharmacists’ errors.
 Filling the wrong medication or the wrong dosage can have catastrophic effects including death.